Runner-s-High/runners-high-app/README.md

 ## Overview
 ### Description
 Runner's High is a mood-tracking and run-tracking app that allows users to log their mood both before and after they go running.
 It also logs the user's run through location services and provides information on their pace and route.
-User will be able to look back at data from previous runs and see how their mood has changed over time.
+User will be able to look back at data from previous runs and see how their mood and stress levels have changed over time.

+### Rationale
+The CDC estimates that more than 60% of U.S. adults don’t get enough exercise and that 25% of U.S. adults don’t exercise at all.
+Our goal was to create a full fitness app that also had a psychological component in that users would rate their mood and level of stress before and after each run.Users would be able to see not only the physical benefits of exercising (calories burned), but also the psychological benefits of exercise first hand.
+The end goal is that more people would ultimately start exercising and continue exercising because of this app.
+“Has technology made us lazier?”
+They ask….not this time.

 ### App Evaluation
 - **Category:** Health and Fitness.